Motorhoming in Austria: Your Ultimate Guide (Videos Inc.)

 Lars’s shortcut!
 Haha

-I wasn’t ecstatic when dragging my bike through head-high grasses, but luckily, we have our alter-egos, Lady Penelope and Parker, to revert to and can find the funny side in most of our road-tripping misadventures.
+I wasn’t ecstatically dragging my bike through head-high grass, but luckily, we have our alter-egos, Lady Penelope and Parker, to revert to and can find the funny side in most of our travel misadventures.

-You can read more about this with many other tips in our article on travelling together as a couple.
+You can read more about this with many other tips on staying sane and having fun while travelling full-time in our article on travelling together as a couple.

 photoshopped lady penelope and parker as lars and shelley